gingerdeer/gingerdeer.github.io/serious.md

 * I'm a Discord moderator for the Topcoder community
 * I'm the local Rapid Development Match (RDM) guru at Topcoder
   * This includes being the copilot (technical project manager) and also some problem writing, testing and coding for automated testing.
-* I'm a community member on the Shuttle.rs open-source project
+* Learning Rust, doing my best to learn as a community member on the Shuttle.rs open-source project
-* Learning Rust
 * Having fun on CodinGame
+* Starting a Technical PM role, more info soon

 This page is meant to be something like a presentable portfolio for a quick overview of my skills, experience and main accomplishments as a professional.